Middle East flight updates: International airlines extend suspensions | The National

 The Dutch airline has adjusted its schedule in the region, but is currently avoiding the airspace over Iran, Iraq and Israel, as well as several countries in the Gulf region.

-The airline has suspended flights to and from Dubai, Dammam and Riyadh until March 28.
-Flights to and from Tel Aviv are also suspended until April 11.
+The airline has suspended flights to and from Tel Aviv until April 11.
+Flights to and from Dubai, Dammam and Riyadh are also suspended May 17.

 The airline is offering rebooking and refund options for passengers with tickets to Dubai, Riyadh and Dammam until March 28, if originally issued on or before March 2.